jasonmauss/jasonmaussblog/_posts/2023-11-13-algo-series-2-binary-search.md

   - Programming
   - Searching
 ---
-*This post is the first in a series about well-known programming algorithms.
+*This post is part of a series of several posts about well-known programming algorithms.
 To see more posts on this topic, check out the [Algorithms tag](https://jasonmauss.com/tags/#Algorithms).
 The source code for this post and every algorithm post can be found at my [Algorithms GitHub repo here](https://github.com/jasonmauss/Algorithms/tree/main/BinarySearch).*